AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add websites.md

         **Note:** By default, websites that are automatically added to WAF use protection resources of the **Shared Cluster and Shared IP** type.

-    -   **Shared Cluster and Exclusive IP**: For more information, see [Exclusive IP addresses](/intl.en-US/Pricing/Subscription/Exclusive IP addresses.md).
+    -   **Shared Cluster and Exclusive IP**: For more information, see [Exclusive IP addresses](/intl.en-US/Billing and Service Activation/Subscription/Exclusive IP addresses.md).
-    -   **Shared Cluster and Load Balancing Among Multiple WAF Nodes**: For more information, see [Intelligent load balancing](/intl.en-US/Pricing/Subscription/Intelligent load balancing.md).
+    -   **Shared Cluster and Load Balancing Among Multiple WAF Nodes**: For more information, see [Intelligent load balancing](/intl.en-US/Billing and Service Activation/Subscription/Intelligent load balancing.md).
     -   **Exclusive Cluster**: For more information, see [Create an exclusive cluster](/intl.en-US/System Management/Create an exclusive cluster.md).
 -   View attack monitoring reports: Click **View Report** in the **Attack Monitoring** column to navigate to the **Security report** page.
 On this page, you can view the protection report of the domain name.
 For more information, see [View security reports](/intl.en-US/.md).
 -   Configure protection policies: Click **Config** in the **Actions** column to navigate to the **Website Protection** page.
-On the page that appears, you can configure **Web Security**, **Bot Management**, and **Access Control/Throttling** modules.
+On the page that appears, you can configure the **Web Security**, **Bot Management**, and **Access Control/Throttling** modules.
 For more information, see [Configure the RegEx Protection Engine](/intl.en-US/Website Protection Settings/Web security/Configure the RegEx Protection Engine.md).
 -   Edit a domain name: Click **Edit** in the **Actions** column to modify the website configurations, such as the protocol type, server address, and server port.
 You cannot change the domain name.
 -   Delete a domain name: Click **Delete** in the **Actions** column to delete a domain name.